ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * New data and functions can be easily added whenever necessary
 * Follows bottom-up approach in program design.

-Max 1024 length in identifier. only a-z, A-Z, numbers not begining & _
+Max No limit length in identifier. only a-z, A-Z, numbers not begining & _

 Basic terms - Objects, Classes, Data Abstractions & Encapsulation, Inheritance, Polymorphish, Dynamic Binding, Message Passing